Vinayak-VG/CS5830/Assignment6/README.md

 ## Overview

-The goal of this assignment was to build a FastAPI that exposes the MNIST digit classification functionality through a REST API.
+This assignment aimed to build a FastAPI that exposes the MNIST digit classification functionality through a REST API.
 Users can upload an image of a handwritten digit, and the API will respond with the predicted digit value.

 ## Files